offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Configuration Map_TOPIC
 ```

-A secret object is a type of resource comprised of key-value pairs, similar to a config map, but oriented towards security rather than just configuration (e.g. for storing things like access tokens, passwords, certificates).
+A secret object is a set of key-value pairs, similar to a config map, but oriented towards security rather than just configuration (e.g. for storing things like access tokens, passwords, certificates).
 As opposed to a config map, Kubernetes takes extra precautions to ensure that a secret object is stored and used in a secure manner.

 ```yaml
 apiVersion: v1